mbr/flask-kvsession/docs/index.rst

                                random source by the module.
 Defaults to an instance of :class:`random.SystemRandom`.
 ``PERMANENT_SESSION_LIFETIME`` When making a session permanent through
-                               :data:`Session.permanent`, it will live this
+                               :data:`KVSession.permanent`, it will live this
                                long (specified by a
                                :class:`~datetime.timedelta` object).
 ``SECRET_KEY``                 The Flask ``SECRET_KEY`` is used to sign session